Nursing Measurements Guide

 The NCLEX is the all-important test you take at the end of nursing school to gain your license as a registered nurse.
 It’s notoriously difficult and challenges the best of us.
 A big reason is because of NCLEX priority questions.

 Let’s discuss what priority questions are and how you can prepare for them.
 There’s a thought process that goes into properly answering priority questions, and it’s important to train yourself to answer them to the best of your ability.

 What are NCLEX priority questions?

-Priority questions are unique in that they are multiple-choice questions where every answer seems correct.
-However, the purpose of priority questions is to train your brain to choose the answer that’s “most right” or “most important.”
-They’re generally written at the analysis level and are designed to test your overall comprehension.
+Priority questions are unique because they are multiple-choice questions where every answer seems correct.
+However, priority questions aim to train your brain to choose the answer that’s “most right” or “most important.”
+They’re generally written at the analysis level and designed to test your comprehension.

 You should familiarize yourself with four basic methods that will help you correctly answer priority questions.